All About Sudden Cloudy vision or Blurry Vision in One Eye: Causes, Symptoms, and Treatment.

 Other optic nerve disorders that may cause sudden blurry vision in one eye or both eyes are optic nerve compression commonly seen in pituitary macroadenoma and other brain tissue disorders along the visual pathway.
 Certain medications used in the treatment of tuberculosis also cause visual field loss and sudden cloudy vision in one eye.

 Migraine: blurred vision and headache

 Migraine affects about 10 percent of people worldwide.
-Migraine begins at puberty and mostly affects those aged between 35 and 45 years.
+A migraine begins at puberty and mostly affects those aged between 35 and 45 years.
 It is more common in women, usually by a factor of about 2:1, because of hormonal influences.

 Apart from being painful, a migraine also causes blurry vision in one eye or both eyes with or without accompanying flashes of light (aura).
 It is the major cause of blurred vision in one eye and headache.